-Alzheimer’s disease can be difficult for both, patients and their loved ones.
-Alzheimer's patients need to be handled with patience and compassion, in the comforts of their homes.
-However, the home environment which was once safe for them may become dangerous because of changes in their perceptions and abilities.
+Alzheimer’s disease can be difficult for both patients and their loved ones.
+Alzheimer's patients need to be handled with patience and compassion in the comfort of their homes.
+However, the home environment, which was once safe for them, may become dangerous because of changes in their perceptions and abilities.
 Read on to learn more about home safety of your loved one with Alzheimer’s disease.

 Alzheimer’s patients’ safety is important because the disease changes your loved one’s cognitive abilities that can affect their safety.